 I hesitated at the $5 price tag on a one-litre tetra pack but having now done it once, I already know I’d do it again.
 What will it taste like with vodka?
 What if I brewed an espresso with it?

-And it’s for sale at retailers across Ontario, plus in Alberta, BC, and online nationwide.
+And it’s for sale at retailers across Ontario, Alberta, BC, and online nationwide.

 It’s the signature product from Ontario-based Lower Valley Beverage Company founded in 2014 by two families, the Chapmans and the McGlaughlins.

 The ingredients lists only “maple tree filtered water” so just to be sure I called co-owner Charlene McGlaughlin to confirm; yes, maple tree filtered water = pure sap straight from Ontario maple trees.

 Were it to be boiled down and distilled, it would yield maple syrup on a ratio of 40:1 (40 litres of sap would make 1 litre of syrup), but in this instance, the sap is minimally processed before being packaged and sold.